| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Evidence-based questions require support from the text, ensuring answers are accurate and justified.
+Rationale: Evidence-based questions require support from the text, ensuring answers are accurate and justified. - What is the purpose of transitions in writing?

 A. Add length